axypro/magic/doc/ArrayWrapper.md

 $options2 = new Options(['custom_option' => 10]); // throw FieldNotExists
 ```

-If the protected property `$fixed` set to `TRUE` the the array structure is considered fixed.
+If the protected property `$fixed` set to `TRUE` the array structure is considered fixed.
 The initial value of `$source` defines this structure and default values for fields.

 You cannot add new fields by the magic methods or by the constructor.